-At the business meeting on October 4, OFWIM will elect three new officers to serve on the Executive Committee for the coming year.
+At the October 9 business meeting, OFWIM will elect three new officers to serve on the Executive Committee for the coming year.
 Read our candidate bios below, then click this link to vote!

 Online voting ends at midnight Tuesday, October 8.
 Members attending the meeting will also have an opportunity to vote in person.

 Candidates for President-Elect

 Retired, Colorado Division of Wildlife

 A wildlife ecologist, Don retired from the Colorado Division of Wildlife (CDOW) in 2006 after a 32+ year career.
 He has a bachelors (’72) and a masters (’89) in Wildlife Biology from Colorado State University.
 A founding member of OFWIM, he has held positions as Member-at-Large, President-Elect (1999), President (2000), and Past President (2001).
 He has also been Chair of, or a member in, OFWIM’s Communications, Membership & Outreach, Data Standards & Technology Trends, and Training and Education committees.
 In the early years of the organization he assisted with regional training provided by OFWIM’s Training and Education Committee in Virginia, Nebraska, Colorado, California, and Alaska with regards to geographic information systems, remote sensing, and database management.
 He hosted the OFWIM 2000 conference in Silver Creek, Colorado.